-The former Brazil striker renewed his long-running feud with the Selecao legend after the 72-year-old reacted to being called a "poet when he doesn't speak"
+The former Brazil striker renews his long-running feud with the iconic Selecao legend after the 72-year-old reacted to being called a "poet when he doesn't speak"

 The pair of former strikers have long been embroiled in a bitter feud following the one-time Barcelona and PSV star's criticism of the all-time Selecao goalscorer in 2007, when he branded him as "a poet when he doesn't speak".

 "There are lots of people who don't really know what they want and simply attack the past.
 But I'm a Catholic and I believe that God has always forgiven the ignorant, so I forgive the ignorant," Pele said on Friday.